-- In COP21, the allocation of \$3 million for cervical cancer services in Tanzania will go a long way to improve the cervical cancer screening services and the reach. - ♦ For COP21, it is expected that 50% of the eligible clients will be screened in facilities that contribute to 80% of clients currently on treatment.
+- ♦ In COP21, the allocation of \$3 million for cervical cancer services in Tanzania will go a long way in increasing the number of women screened for cervical cancer. - ♦ For COP21, it is expected that 50% of the eligible clients will be screened in facilities that contribute to 80% of clients currently on treatment.
 Women living with HIV aged 25-49 years are the primary beneficiaries of the cervical cancer program supported by PEPFAR/Tanzania.
-These women are mobilized and educated on the importance of cervical cancer screening and its close association with HIV. - ♦ In COP21, PEPFAR/Tanzania will continue to implement a "screen-and-treat" approach for the management of precancerous lesions to maximize opportunities for immediate cryotherapy treatment.
+These women are mobilized and educated on the importance of cervical cancer screening and its close association with HIV. - ◆ In COP21, PEPFAR/Tanzania will continue to implement a "screen-and-treat" approach for the management of precancerous lesions to maximize opportunities for immediate cryotherapy treatment.
 All clinical implementing partners will integrate cervical cancer screening for HIV+ women into routine HIV treatment services.